Anishkumar83/Linux-Learning/README.md

 # Linux-Learning

-Basic linux commands with example
+Basic Linux commands with examples.

+---

-What is UNIX?
+## What is UNIX?

+### 1. Multiuser & Multitasking
-    Multiuser & Multitasking: Unix allows multiple users to use the system at the same time and run multiple programs simultaneously without interfering with each other.
+Unix allows multiple users to use the system at the same time and run multiple programs simultaneously without interfering with each other.

+### 2. Powerful Command-Line Interface
-    Powerful Command-Line Interface: Unix is controlled mainly through commands, allowing users to manage files, processes, and system resources efficiently and combine commands to perform complex tasks.
+Unix is controlled mainly through commands, allowing users to manage files, processes, and system resources efficiently and combine commands to perform complex tasks.

+### 3. Stable & Portable
-    Stable & Portable: Unix is known for its stability and reliability, and it can run on different hardware platforms, making it ideal for servers and long-running systems.
+Unix is known for its stability and reliability, and it can run on different hardware platforms, making it ideal for servers and long-running systems.

+---

-Define Linux?
+## What is Linux?

+### 1. Open-Source Operating System
-    Open source Operating system: Linux is free open source, which means anyone can view, modify, and distribute its source code.
+Linux is free and open source, which means anyone can view, modify, and distribute its source code.

+### 2. Unix-like and Secure
-    Unix-like and secure: Linux is based on Unix principles and provides strong security through user permissions,process isolation and access control.
+Linux is based on Unix principles and provides strong security through user permissions, process isolation, and access control.

-    Widely Used and Flexible: Linux runs on everything from servers and cloud platforms to desktops, mobile devices, and embedded systems, making it highly flexible and reliable.
+### 3. Widely Used and Flexible
+Linux runs on everything from servers and cloud platforms to desktops, mobile devices, and embedded systems, making it highly flexible and reliable.

 Linux Basic commands: